Shoulder Impingement, Symptoms, Cause & Treatment Options

 Symptoms of shoulder compression or impingement vary among individuals.
 Pain can occur at the front, top, or back of the shoulder joint.
 Symptoms’ location and severity are dependent on the nature of compression and the site of impingement or compression.

-Symptoms of shoulder impingement vary among different individuals.
-The location can be at the front of the shoulder or the top of the shoulder depending on the tendon affected.
 However, in some cases, the pain may radiate to the arm or elbow.
-Some patients will complain of having difficulty in carrying out daily tasks such as removing their shirt or lifting up their shoulder.
-In more severe cases, some patients even experience pain while sleeping on the affected arm which disturbs their sleep.
+Some patients will complain of difficulty carrying out daily tasks such as removing their shirts or lifting their shoulders.
+Some patients even experience pain in more severe cases while sleeping on the affected arm, disturbing their sleep.
 Whereas some patients only feel the pain when they lift heavy objects.

-Impingement syndromes in shoulders can occur at any age to anybody.
-However, it is more likely to occur in people who perform repetitive overhead activities such as swimming, weightlifting or badminton.
+Impingement or compression syndromes in the shoulders can occur at any age to anybody.
+However, it is more likely to occur in people who perform repetitive overhead activities such as swimming, weightlifting, or badminton.
 Occupations that require overhead lifting above shoulder level are also at higher risk of developing rotator cuff impingement.
-Therefore, impingement syndromes in shoulders are also more common as one age.
-The rotator cuff tendons degenerate with age, and they become less flexible and elastic.
-With constant rubbing against tendons of the rotator cuff will lead to tears.
-Can happen which can be extremely painful to perform simple basic daily activities.
+Therefore, impingement syndromes in the shoulders are also more common as one ages.